isemona/Project-SugarCoins/README.md

 SugarCoin is a gamified Flask web application with user authenticated API that tracks and budgets sugar consumption.
 Using D3 visualization, this app will pinpoint any sweet-tooth dependency factors.
 And since added sugar directly affects weight and glucose levels, the app will monitor these data points using Charts.js.
 Lastly, a text reminder is integrated through Twilio API called - SugarWallet - which reports the user's current balance.

+Deployed on AWS Lightsail - sugarcoin.io

 ## MVP Features
 + a daily allowance count